nimblemachines/kinetis-chip-equates/README.md

     KSDK_1.3.0/platform/devices/

-there is a directory for each chip, and in that directory is a [CMSIS-SVD file - a gawdawful XML file that describes all the registers and register fields](http://www.keil.com/pack/doc/CMSIS/SVD/html/).
+there is a directory for each chip, and in that directory is a [CMSIS-SVD file &ndash; a gawdawful XML file that describes all the registers and register fields](http://www.keil.com/pack/doc/CMSIS/SVD/html/).
 I've included all of the CMSIS-SVD files here, in the directory `SVD/`.

 These files got me started, but since then I've discovered Keil's [CMSIS-Pack](http://www.keil.com/pack/doc/CMSIS/Pack/html/index.html) project and their [meta-repository](http://www.keil.com/pack/doc/CMSIS/Pack/html/packIndexFile.html).
-The idea is that vendors can make available - via a simple web API - updated "packs" that describe a chip or a board.
+The idea is that vendors can make available &ndash; via a simple web API &ndash; updated "packs" that describe a chip or a board.
 By downloading [Keil's pack index](http://www.keil.com/pack/index.pidx) it's easy to find what packs each vendor makes available.

-[Getting Started with MCUXpresso SDK CMSIS Packs](https://www.nxp.com/docs/en/user-guide/MCUXSDKPACKSGSUG.pdf) - a document from November 2017 - talks about "CMSIS packs downloaded from MCUXpresso packs repository", including "Device Family Packs", which contain the following:
+[Getting Started with MCUXpresso SDK CMSIS Packs](https://www.nxp.com/docs/en/user-guide/MCUXSDKPACKSGSUG.pdf) &ndash; a document from November 2017 &ndash; talks about "CMSIS packs downloaded from MCUXpresso packs repository", including "Device Family Packs", which contain the following:

 * Device header files and system initialization modules
 * Startup files